 - Crispy Mashed Potato Casserole With Bacon, Cheese, and Scallions

-- Cheesy Onion, Bacon, and New Potato Gratin (make ahead through step 4)
+- Cheesy Onion, Bacon, and New Potato Gratin (make ahead through step 4 and transfer mixture to baking dish; continue with step 5 the day of)

-- Hasselback Potato Gratin (bake halfway through step 3; finish baking until golden brown day of)
+- Hasselback Potato Gratin (bake halfway through step 3; finish baking until golden brown the day of)

 - Classic Sausage and Sage Stuffing or Vegan Stuffing (prepare until just before baking step)

-- The Ultimate Green Bean Casserole (make ahead through step 5)
+- The Ultimate Green Bean Casserole (make ahead halfway through step 13; bake and top the day of)

-All of these dishes can also be reheated sous vide.
+All of the following dishes can also be reheated sous vide.
 To reheat dishes sous vide, seal them in heavy-duty plastic zipper-lock or vacuum bags, refrigerate until needed, then drop them into a 150°F (66°C) water bath controlled with a sous vide circulator.
+(Incidentally, sous vide is also one of our favorite methods for reheating mashed potatoes, which are otherwise notoriously resistant to making ahead of time.
+Mashed potatoes can also be reheated by folding them into hot cream on the stovetop, or making them into a casserole.)

 - Creamy Roasted-Broccoli Soup With Buttermilk and Spiced Pepitas